aliz237/boreal_unet_data_prep/README.md

 Training-data extraction and inference pipeline for predicting boreal forest canopy height and aboveground biomass (AGB) from HLS imagery, ICESat-2 ATL08 LiDAR, and topography, using a U-Net.
 Built to run at tile-by-tile scale, both locally and as registered algorithms on NASA MAAP's DPS job runner.
+Below we see the model predictions in Alaska for the year 2024.

 ![Alaska AGB preview](images/AK_AGB_2024_viridis.png)